Elvis10ten/pcas/README.md

 ###### b.
 Using ACKs
 Essential messages have a monotonically increasing sequence number.
 The initial sequence number is `0`.
 All host are expected to send an `Ack` message with the sequence number of the essential message.
 Retries are done with a truncated exponential backoff with jitter.

-This strategy only send fewer messages (more efficient) than the redundant strategy when the number of peers in a network is less than `x`.
+This strategy only sends fewer messages (more efficient) than the redundant strategy when the number of peers in a network is less than `x`.
 Some of the issues with this strategy are:

 1. Using `ACKs` like TCP isn't scalable and runs the risk of [ACKs implosion](https://courses.cs.washington.edu/courses/cse561/01sp/lectures/568.multicast2.pdf).
 2. The number of messages sent is dependent of the size of the network.
 A single rogue host can cause the network to be spammed with ACKs and messages.